 April/June

-Cheltenham plays host to a number of events over the spring and summer, starting with its Jazz Festival in Montpellier Gardens from April 26th – May 1st.
-Curated by the renowned Gregory Porter, a top class line-up of performers is guaranteed.
+Cheltenham plays host to a number of events over the spring and summer, starting with its Jazz Festival in Montpellier Gardens taking place between the 30th April to the 5th May 2025 features a top class line-up of performers including David Gray, Corrine Bailey-Rae and Jools Holland.

 If you fancy a taste of Medieval history and a fun family day out, what could be better than the annual Jousting Tournament in the grounds of the fabulously baroque Blenheim Palace?
 Visitors can also enjoy the ancient arts of falconry and archery.
-Saturday April 29th – Monday May 1st.
+Saturday 3rd to Monday 4th May 2025.

 Roll up!
 Roll up!
 The circus is in town!
-Giffords’ national tour takes in Sudeley Castle in Winchcombe May 11th -15th, then Blenheim Palace 18th – 30th May.
+Giffords’ national tour takes in Sudeley Castle in Winchcombe May 9th to the 19th, then Blenheim Palace from the 22 May to the 2 June 2025.

-Gastronomes will delight in the Blenheim Palace Food Festival with its vast array of artisanal and international food and drink on offer over the May Bank Holiday weekend.
+Gastronomes will delight in the Blenheim Palace Food Festival with its vast array of artisanal and international food and drink on offer over the May Bank Holiday weekend – 24th to the 26th May 2025.

-Or, odder still, take a ringside seat at the Cotswold Olympic Games in Chipping Campden on Friday 2nd June, where you can witness a variety of old-fashioned sporting shenanigans such as the world shin kicking competition… ouch!
+Or, odder still, take a ringside seat at the Cotswold Olympick Games in Chipping Campden on Friday 30th May 2025, where you can witness a variety of old-fashioned sporting shenanigans such as the world shin kicking competition… ouch!

 June/July

 The Cheltenham Science Festival combines fun and learning for all the family.
-The children can even meet astronaut Tim Peake as part of the Science for Schools programme.
-Imperial Gardens June 6th – 11th.
+The children can meet some of the world’s greatest scientists, futurologists and through leaders as part of the Science for Schools programme.
+It next takes place in Imperial Gardens June 3rd – 8th 2025.

 Blenheim Palace sees the return of its Nocturne Live series of outdoor concerts.
-The season kicks off with Soul legend Lionel Richie on Wednesday June 14th, with Gregory Porter on Friday June 16th and Pete Tong’s Ibiza Classics on Saturday June 17th.
+The 2025 season kicks off with Richard Ashcroft on the 19th June and Gary Barlow on the 20th, with more acts still to be announced.

-Also featuring at Blenheim Palace is its 10th annual Flower show from Friday 23rd – Sunday 25th June, with talks, demonstrations, live music, food, drink and more.
+Also featuring at Blenheim Palace is its annual Flower show from 27th to the 29th June 2025, with talks, demonstrations, live music, food, drink and more.

-The 78th Cheltenham Music Festival runs from July 8th – 15th across a number of venues in the regency town and celebrates all that is great about classical music.
+The annual Cheltenham Music Festival runs from July 4th to 12th in 2025, across a number of venues in the regency town and celebrates all that is great about classical music.

 July/August